Relocating to a Foreign Country

-Relocating to a foreign country is an arduous task that requires a large amount of research, planning, and organization:
+Relocation is a task that requires a large amount of research, planning, and organization, including:

 - shipping personal items

-Global Arena’s Managing Director, Charlie, moved from Mexico to the United States without undergoing any intercultural training, and experienced numerous cultural differences in interactions with his colleagues; and with the overall chain of command at the company.
+Global Arena’s Managing Director, Charlie, moved from Mexico to the United States without undergoing any intercultural training; and experienced numerous cultural differences in interactions with his colleagues as well as with the overall chain of command at the company.

-He greeted her with a kiss on the cheek; since that is a customary greeting in Mexico among colleagues and friends.
-A kiss on the cheek is not a normal greeting between colleagues in the U.S. and this became clear to him by his co-worker’s reaction.
-She was not offended but the co-worker was noticeably hesitant about the kiss as she was obviously not expecting it.
+He greeted his colleague with a kiss on the cheek; since that is a customary greeting in Mexico among colleagues and friends.
+A kiss on the cheek is not a typical greeting between colleagues in the US.
+His colleague was made noticeably uncomfortable by the kiss as she was obviously not expecting it.
+Charlie recognized this and immediately explained.
+Luckily, she wasn’t offended after she heard his explanation; and she was able to help him learn the American definition of a “more appropriate” greeting.
 The nuances of everyday conversations and interactions with colleagues in the U.S. were a struggle for him.

 Intercultural Training Program

-He ultimately learned to adjust to the difference in work culture but an intercultural training program would have removed much of the uncertainty and avoided a few uncomfortable situations.
+Charlie ultimately learned to adjust to the difference in work culture; but an intercultural training program would have removed much of the uncertainty and avoided a few uncomfortable situations.
 Receiving intercultural training is a crucial part of relocating to a foreign country to ease cultural barriers.
 Contact us at Global Arena for a custom designed intercultural training program to ease your transition to a new country.